-See also the Basel Committee's paper Fair value measurement and modelling: an assessment of challenges and lessons learned from the market stress, 19 May 2008.
+See also the Basel Committee's paper Fair value measurement and modelling: an assessment of challenges and lessons learned from the market stress, May 2008.

-- 64. In order to establish and verify valuations for instruments and transactions in which it engages, a bank must have adequate capacity, including during periods of stress.
-This capacity should be commensurate with the importance, riskiness and size of these exposures in the context of the business profile of the institution.
-In addition, for those exposures that represent material risk, a bank is expected to have the capacity to produce valuations using alternative methods in the event that primary inputs and approaches become unreliable, unavailable or not relevant due to market discontinuities or illiquidity.
-A bank must test and review the performance of its models under stress conditions so that it understands the limitations of the models under stress conditions. - 65.
-The relevance and reliability of valuations is directly related to the quality and reliability of the inputs.
-A bank is expected to consider all relevant market information and other factors likely to have a material effect on an instrument's fair value when selecting the appropriate inputs to use in the valuation process.
-A bank should maximise the use of relevant observable inputs and minimise the use of unobservable inputs when estimating fair value using a valuation technique.
-However, observable inputs or transactions may not be relevant, such as in a forced liquidation or distress sale, or transactions may not be observable, such as when markets are inactive.
-In such cases, the observable data should be considered, but may not be determinative.
-In assessing whether a source is reliable, a bank should consider, among other things: - the frequency and availability of the prices/quotes; - whether those prices represent actual regularly occurring transactions on an arm's length basis; - the breadth of the distribution of the data and whether it is generally available to the relevant participants in the market; - the timeliness of the information relative to the frequency of valuations; - the number of independent sources that produce the quotes/prices; - whether the quotes/prices are supported by actual transactions; - the maturity of the market; and - the similarity between the financial instrument sold in a transaction and the instrument held by the institution. - 66.
+- 64. The relevance and reliability of valuations is directly related to the quality and reliability of the inputs.
+A bank is expected to apply the accounting guidance provided to determine the relevant market information and other factors likely to have a material effect on an instrument's fair value when selecting the appropriate inputs to use in the valuation process.
+Where values are determined to be in an active market, a bank should maximise the use of relevant observable inputs and minimise the use of unobservable inputs when estimating fair value using a valuation technique.
+However, where a market is deemed inactive, observable inputs or transactions may not be relevant, such as in a forced liquidation or distress sale, or transactions may not be observable, such as when markets are inactive.
+In such cases, accounting fair value guidance provides assistance on what should be considered, but may not be determinative.
+In assessing whether a source is reliable and relevant, a bank should consider, among other things: - the frequency and availability of the prices/quotes; - whether those prices represent actual regularly occurring transactions on an arm's length basis; - the breadth of the distribution of the data and whether it is generally available to the relevant participants in the market; - the timeliness of the information relative to the frequency of valuations; - the number of independent sources that produce the quotes/prices; - whether the quotes/prices are supported by actual transactions; - the maturity of the market; and - the similarity between the financial instrument sold in a transaction and the instrument held by the institution. - 65.
 A bank's external reporting should provide timely, relevant, reliable and decision-useful information that promotes transparency.
 Senior management should consider whether disclosures around valuation uncertainty can be made more meaningful.
 For instance, the bank may describe the modelling techniques and the instruments to which they are applied; the sensitivity of fair values to modelling inputs and assumptions; and the impact of stress scenarios on valuations.
 A bank should regularly review its disclosure policies to ensure that the information disclosed continues to be relevant to its business model and products and to current market conditions.